Rich-Harris/CSVParser/README.md

 parser.data();             // get current CSV data
 parser.delimiter();        // get the current delimiter (defaults to ',')
 parser.qualifier();        // get the current qualifier (defaults to '"')

+// You can pass in the following initialisation options, with example values parser = new CSVParser( csvData, {
+	delimiter: '\t',   // defaults to ','
+	qualifier: "'",    // defaults to '"',
+	strict: false      // defaults to true - throws an error if rows are of uneven length });
 ```

 Compatibility